WhoIsSethDaniel/lualine-lsp-progress.nvim/README.md

 Information provided by active lsp clients from the `$/progress` endpoint as a statusline component for [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim).

+This is a fork of the excellent, but currently unmaintained [lualine-lsp-progress](https://github.com/arkav/lualine-lsp-progress).

 ## Why?

 Some LSP servers take a while to initialize.
 This provides a nice visual indicator to show which clients are ready to use.